-- > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - > Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - ➤ Enable WDS Check this box to enable WDS.
+- Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
+If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air.

+Enable WDS Bridging - Check this box to enable WDS Bridging.
 With this function, the Router can bridge two or more WLANs.
 If this checkbox is selected, you will have to set the following parameters as shown below.
-Make sure the following settings are correct
+Make sure the following settings are correct.